awsdocs/aws-java-developer-guide/doc_source/swf-basics.rst

 Using the SWF client class
 ==========================

-Your basic interface to |SWF| is through either the :java-api:`AmazonSimpleWorkflowClient
+Your basic interface to |SWF| is through either the :aws-java-class:`AmazonSimpleWorkflowClient
-<services/simpleworkflow/AmazonSimpleWorkflowClient>` or :java-api:`AmazonSimpleWorkflowAsyncClient
+<services/simpleworkflow/AmazonSimpleWorkflowClient>` or :aws-java-class:`AmazonSimpleWorkflowAsyncClient
 <services/simpleworkflow/AmazonSimpleWorkflowAsyncClient>` classes.
 The main difference between
 these is that the ``*AsyncClient`` class return :javase-ref:`Future<java/util/concurrent/Future>` objects for concurrent (asynchronous) programming.